elegant-scipy/elegant-scipy/sphinx/content/ch1.md

 ```

 Because of the way the Python interpreter works, this is a very inefficient way to store these data points.
-First, Python lists are always lists of *objects*, so that the above list `gene2` is not a list of integers, but a list of *pointers* to integers, which is unnecessary overhead.
+First, Python lists are always lists of *objects*, so that in {numref}`code:lol`, `gene2` is not a list of integers but a list of *pointers* to integers, which is unnecessary overhead.
 Additionally, this means that each of these lists and each of these integers ends up in a completely different, random part of your computer's RAM.
 However, modern processors actually like to retrieve things from memory in *chunks*, so this spreading of the data throughout the RAM is inefficient.